fifc/yos/fs/doc/NuOS File System.md

-# New File System (NuFS) - Version 1
+# NuOS File System (NuFS) - Version 1

-BMFS is a new file system used by the NuOS kernel and its related systems.
+NuFS is a new file system used by the NuOS kernel and its related systems.
 The design is extremely simplified compared to conventional file systems.
 The system is also geared more toward a small number of very large files (databases, large data files).
 As all files are contiguous we can also implement memory mapped disk IO.
 BMFS was inspired by the [RT11 File System](http://en.wikipedia.org/wiki/RT11#File_system).

 ## Characteristics: